niklasramo/palikka/README.md

 ##Module API

-All modules are stored in private `palikka._modules` object, which holds all the data about the modules.
+All modules are stored in private `palikka._modules` object, which holds the modue instances.

 * [.define()](#define)
 * [.undefine()](#undefine)
 * [.require()](#require)

-&nbsp;

 ###.define()